Purdue-WL-ECE264-Spring2025/HW6-string/README.md

 } Strings;
 ```
 struct Strings stores a 2D array of strings `char **strings` and a integer which stores the number of strings `int num_strings`
-> You will need to malloc space for strings itself, and each string inside of strings
+> You will need to malloc space for strings itself, and each string inside of strings.

 > If you are unfamiliar with the `typedef` keyword, it tells C to let `struct Strings` to be rewritten simply as `Strings`